 • Effective Date: June 1, 2025

-• Details: FedEx is increasing the Late Payment Fee from 8% to 9.9% of the total past-due invoice balance.
+• Details: FedEx has increased the Late Payment Fee from 8% to 9.9% of the total past-due invoice balance.
+This will carry forward into 2026.

 • Why It Matters: A 2% increase in late payment fees can significantly impact your parcel shipping budget.
 Setting up automatic payments can help ensure that you don’t incur late payment fees.